DeeneyAmbrose/Bank-solution/README.md

 Bank solution API documentation
 A modular banking application that exposes RESTful APIs for managing Customers, Accounts, and Cards.
 Each module is independently hosted and documented via Swagger UI.
-Technologies used
+ Service-discovery is the Eureka, it runs on a default port. url: http://localhost:8761/eureka/ Technologies used
 • Java 17+
 • Spring Boot